 Theresa comes to Red Oak Recovery® with over 30 years of accounting and Human Resource management experiences.
 Theresa has owned her own business and has worked in the medical, manufacturing, and retail HVAC industries.

 Theresa has spent the last few years working as the CFO of a medical practice in Hickory, NC.
 In this practice, she worked closely with patients and insurance companies assisting with financial records, billing, and customer support as well as managing finances.
-Her understanding of finances and insurance issues along with her background in human resources will make her transition to our Client Financial Services Manager/Human Resources Manager a smooth one.
+Her understanding of finances and insurance issues along with her background in human resources will make her transition to our Client Financial Services Manager a smooth one.

 Lynn Wadsworth, MS, LPC, LCAS, CTT-1